Microchip-MPLAB-Harmony/aerospace/apps/spw/spw_rmap_loopback/readme.md

 **Application Path**: aerospace\apps\spw\spw_rmap_loopback\firmware

-To build the application, refer the below table and open the appropriate project file in MPLABX IDE.
+To build the application, refer to the table below and open the appropriate project file in MPLABX IDE.

 | Project Name  | Description   |
 | ------------- |:-------------:|